Joeyleechn/data_mining_projects/README.md

 1. StackOverflow_data_analysis

-Use Apriori algorithm to mine Frequent Patterns on the Python package entities to discover their relationships; \n
+Use Apriori algorithm to mine Frequent Patterns on the Python package entities to discover their relationships;

 Use Community Detection to discover language popularity evolvement over years;